im-varun/daily-research/README.md

 # Daily Research

 Daily Research is a real-time latest research papers reader, built in Python using [Streamlit](https://streamlit.io/).
-It uses present day RSS feeds from [arXiv](https://arxiv.org/) to fetch metadata about latest research paper published in various scientific fields (Computer Science, Mathematics, Statistics, etc.).
+It uses present day RSS feeds from [arXiv](https://arxiv.org/) to fetch metadata about latest research papers published in various scientific fields (Computer Science, Mathematics, Statistics, etc.).

 **Important Information**
 - Daily Research displays only those research papers that are mentioned in arXiv's present day RSS feeds.